nmosley3/Animation-Station/group_15_assignment7/README.txt

    1. Move the swimmer around the screen to collect coins
    2. Avoid the sharks (if you intersect with one, you will lose a life)
    3. Connect with the sailboats to travel horizontally
+   4. [Space] will pause the game.
+Press enter to resume.
 1. If you win or lose, click the displayed button to play again